SimpliSafe 3 Adds Alexa Support and MoreBy - 05/04/2018

 4. Third-Party Compatibility

 Both the original SimpliSafe and the new one work with Nest Thermostats and August Smart Locks.
 However, SimpliSafe 3 will catapult ahead with new SimpliSafe devices and third-party integrations starting with Amazon Alexa.

-The Alexa integration will come first, but others are planned to follow including a potential HomeKit integration and new SimpliSafe devices like an outdoor camera and a video doorbell.
+In talking to SimpliSafe, I was told that the Alexa integration would come first, and it has.
+With that out of the way, they plan to focus on other integrations like a potential HomeKit integration and new SimpliSafe devices like an outdoor camera and a video doorbell.

 SimpliSafe 3 Equipment